aaronlelevier/casino_scrapers/README.md

 2. go into shell_plus and do Category.objects.all().delete() and then run create_categories function
 3. ./manage.py dumpdata category --indent=2 > fixtures/watt.json
 4. Remove copy watt.json into category.json

+#### Anti-Patterns
+1. Write code as if the person who has to maintain it is a psycopath that know where you live.
+This means, DONT write code without tests.
+2. Blocking behavior that is rarely truthy.
+3. Pushing code that you aren't confident in.
+Always ask for a code review.
+Nobody cares how many times your are pushing or what you are pushing.
+They do care if they have to fix your commits.